Jaydeepkakadiya19/mail/README.md

-# mail
-Sending customize Certificate to large number of people
+This is python Script for sending customize Certificate to large number of people